Understand the Grieving Process

 - There is no set timetable for grieving.
 Don’t pressure your loved one to “move on” or make them feel like they’ve been grieving too long.

-- Be willing to sit in silence- Sometimes there are no words needed.
-A hug, a squeeze of the hand, or silent presence can be more reassuring and comforting then trying to come up with the “right thing” to say.
+Sometimes there are no words needed.
+A hug, a squeeze of the hand, or silent presence can be more reassuring and comforting than trying to come up with the “right thing” to say.

-- Let the bereaved talk about how their loved one died– They may be struggling to process the “How’s” and “Why’s?” of the persons death.
+They may be struggling to process the “How’s” and “Why’s?” of the persons death.
 It’s not uncommon for the details of the death to be repeated.
-With each retelling, the pain lessens, as they process and accept the death.
+With each retelling, the pain can lessen, as they process the death.

 Instead of saying, “Let me know if you need anything”, say “I am going to the store, can I pick up something for you?” or “I made extra soup last night, can I bring you some?”
 Offer to help out with tasks, mow the lawn, pick up groceries, etc…

 Provide ongoing support.

 Continue your support over time.
 Because the funeral is over and a few months have passed, many assume the grieving person has “moved on” or is “over it”.
 Grief is a lifelong journey.
 Remember special dates, such as anniversaries and birthdays and offer extra support.
 Ask about the loved one and share stories of the deceased, if you have them.